CleverFool77/Monitor-Express/README.md

 # Monitor Express

-Shipment tracking Zulip Bot for Zulip realm.
+A Shipment tracking Zulip Bot for Zulip realm.
+It tracks with the help of <shipment order number>.

 ![](./bot.png)